You know who this is, and you know what we do here, and you know how right we are.

 I'm glad to hear it.

-Federal workers, the redundancy, how many people doing the same thing.
+It would be an interesting thing to chart federal workers, the redundancy, how many people doing the same thing.

 Let's not even talk about how efficiently they do it.

-Would you look anybody?
+Would you look?

-You might go looking at somebody who served in a presidential cabinet or something and wants to get out so forth, but just in the bowels, if you will, of the federal buildings, no.
+You might go looking at somebody who served in a presidential cabinet or something and wants to get out, so forth, but just in the bowels, if you will, of the federal buildings, no.

-Uh it's there is redundancy out the wazoo.
+There is redundancy out the wazzle.

-You know, folks, uh, you never cease to amaze me, you in this audience.
+You know, folks, you never cease to amaze me, you in this audience, your aptitude for knowledge and for learning.

 And that is one of the hallmarks of this audience.